Fields in jDownloads

 Radio Field Example

-Setting up the Options, Publishing and Permissions tabs is similar in all Field types.
+Setting up the Options, Publishing and Permissions tabs is similar for all Field types.

 Field types like Text and Colour only have one Text and one Value to enter.